s-cassandra/Golf-Project/README.md

 ```
 ## Instructions
 1. **Clone or Download:** Download or clone the files from this repository to your local machine.
-2. **View in Browser:** Open the `index.html` file in your browser to view the registration form.
+2. **View in Browser:** Open the `golf.js` file in your browser to view the programme.

+---

-Compatibility
+## Compatibility
-Language: JavaScript
+- Language: JavaScript

-Browsers: Compatible with all modern browsers (Chrome, Firefox, Edge, Safari).
+- Browsers: Compatible with all modern browsers (Chrome, Firefox, Edge, Safari).

-Node.js: Compatible with Node.js if running in a server-side JavaScript environment.
+- Node.js: Compatible with Node.js if running in a server-side JavaScript environment.